liamhays/rk3566-mcu/rk3566_mcu_notes.md

 This bit is used to find the wakeup source, and bit 15 indicates when the MCU was the wakeup source.

+# Programming the MCU
+See the example kernel module `read_mimpid` for code, but the basic flow is:
+1. Ensure MCU is in reset by writing to `CRU_SOFTRST_CON26`
+2. Put RISC-V code at a known address with the four low nibbles equal to 0 (for example, system SRAM at 0xFDCC0000)
+3. Write the RISC-V boot address to `GRF_SOC_CON4`
+4. Configure other MCU-related registers, like interrupts
+5. Take the MCU out of reset by writing again to `CRU_SOFTRST_CON26`

 # MCU Details
-Fortunately, this is one aspect of the MCU subsystem that is well documented.
 The MCU has a RV32IMC (32-bit integer RISC-V core with integer multiply/divide and compressed instructions).
 It has:
 - a 3-stage pipeline (custom, presumably)
 - an interrupt controller known as the Integrated Programmable